-Subject Detail Delegated by: Delegated to: Community Normal lettings and day-to-day Executive Rubicon Leisure Meeting Rooms operation, in consultation with Committee various Management Committees (where applicable), of the Community Meeting Rooms.
-To approve and implement short-Promotions -Executive Rubicon Leisure term and one-off promotions at all Short-Term / Committee

-Sports and Leisure facilities.
+Subject Detail Delegated by: Delegated to: Community Meeting Rooms Normal lettings and day-to-day operation, in consultation with various Management Committees (where applicable), of the Community Meeting Rooms.
+Executive Committee Rubicon Leisure Promotions - Short-Term / One-Off To approve and implement short- term and one-off promotions at all Sports and Leisure facilities.
+Executive Committee Rubicon Leisure Roundabout Sponsorship To agree sponsorship fees with a maximum of 20% plus/minus variance of approved charges Executive Committee [Head of Planning, Regeneration and Leisure Services] following consultation with the appropriate Portfolio Holder.